IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Cognitive-Speech-Services.md

 We need to install Python or C# and Visual Studio Code for coding.

+After installing the required components (in case with Python) we are creating a python file with speech_config object - based on the SpeechConfig class (include information related to our subscription - key, region, endpoint, etc.)  and initializing a recognizer.

+Then result of the speech to text transcriptions will be displayed in the terminal window.

 Speech-translation services are designed to target specific language-translation scenarios.
+Speech languages are devided by types: speech to text, speech translation, and text to speech.
+Language support varies by Speech service functionality.

 Speech Service is standard and free pricing, more here: https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/.